Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 2 - Usage.md

 ### Custom Preprocessors Converter

 Okay.
 Stick with me here.
 The idea is, you are already converting my input files with Pandoc, why not let me convert them to whatever format?
-Well, this is where Custom Pandoc Conversion comes in.
+Well, this is where Custom Preprocessors Conversion comes in.
 This long fabled feature is the most complicated one, and you need a deep understanding of how TiefDownConverter works and at least the ability to read Pandoc's documentation to even use it.
 But if you're willing to put in the effort, you can do some pretty cool things.